semgrep/semgrep-docs/docs/getting-started/cli.md

 ## Scan using specific Semgrep Products

-When you run `semgrep ci`, you scan your project with Semgrep Code, Semgrep Supply Chain, and Semgrep Secrets.
+When you run `semgrep ci`, you scan your project with any product that is enabled in the Cloud Platform.
 To scan your project with just one product, run:

 ```console
 # scan with Semgrep Code